raoul2000/yii2-workflow/CHANGE.md

     }
 }
 ```
-In the previous version it was only possible to initialize the 'statusConverter' parameter to a string, representing the id of
+In the previous version it was only possible to initialize the `statusConverter` parameter to a string, representing the id of
 a component registered in `Yii::$app`.

-This also applies to 'statusAccessor' parameter.
+This also applies to `statusAccessor` parameter.

 - **lazy component initialization** for status converter and status accessor.
 If configured, these component are actually initialized (assigned)
 and validated when accessed for the first time.